trevorhuang1/cpt_warmup/_posts/2023-11-30-CPT-Warmup.md

 Possible Improvements:
 - Add much more gates instead of just AND & OR gates
 - Suggest a stronger password if the combined one is weak
-    - Sheep Changing Form of Entering Binary -> Entering it rather than pressing on counter
-    - The Sheep Counter -> Initial draft of the sheep counter